operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 [Framework][framework-link] contains all global variables, such as the kubeconfig, kubeclient, scheme, and dynamic client (provided via the controller-runtime project).
-It is initialized by MainEntry and can be used anywhere in the tests.
+It is initialized by the MainEntry function and can be used anywhere in the tests.

+**Note:** several required arguments are initialized and added by `MainEntry()`.
+Do not attempt to use `testing.M` directly.

 ### Context